 The Future of Outdoor Television

-With the Internet broadcasting TV programmes, radio shows, films and music there is a growing divergence of media and the traditional platforms have become somewhat indistinguishable.
-People are now just as likely to watch television on the Internet, than on their home TV systems but there has not been a fall off in the number of televisions sold annually.
+With the Internet broadcasting TV programs, radio shows, films and music there is a growing divergence of media and the traditional platforms have become somewhat indistinguishable.
+People are now just as likely to watch television on the Internet, than on their home TV systems or have an outdoor television.

-And a growing number of TV systems are being implemented outside for outdoor digital signage and outdoor TV entertainment.
+And a growing number of TV systems are being implemented outside for outdoor digital signage and outdoor television entertainment.

 Outdoor TV systems are primarily the same devices as those used in the average home.
 However, additional protection is afforded these devices to allow them to operate in outdoor elements in the shape of an LCD enclosure.